Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 #### __Update Information Page__
-The update page is where the business can change their login information.
+The update page is where the business can change their login registation.
 There are three options:
 - Change current email adress.
 - Change current password.
 - Delete their account with us just by clicking "delete account".